-- “Chronic complications of spinal cord injury,” an article in World J Orthop, 2015.
+- “Chronic complications of spinal cord injury,” Sezer et al, World J Orthop, 2015.

-- “Acute complications of spinal cord injuries,” an article in World J Orthop, 2015.
+- “Acute complications of spinal cord injuries,” Hagen, World J Orthop, 2015.

-- “Risk factors for organ dysfunction and failure in patients with acute traumatic cervical spinal cord injury,” an article in Neurocrit Care, 2010.
+- “Risk factors for organ dysfunction and failure in patients with acute traumatic cervical spinal cord injury,” Stein et al, Neurocrit Care, 2010.